 - Playing a sport

 NRT comes in several different forms, including patch, gum, and lozenge.
-The patch is a long-acting form of NRT that releases a small, steady amount of nicotine through the skin.
+The nicotine patch is a long-acting form of NRT that releases a small, steady amount of nicotine through the skin.
 This small amount of nicotine helps satisfy your craving for nicotine.
 But you may still have cravings while on the patch.
-Doctors recommend using the patch along with a short-acting form of NRT, like the gum or the lozenge.
-This will help you fight these strong cravings.
+Doctors recommend using the patch along with a short-acting form of NRT, like nicotine gum or lozenges.
+This will help you fight these strong cravings for dip or chew.
 That’s because using the patch with either the gum or lozenge will work better than using any of these on their own.
 If you have a severe medical condition or are pregnant, talk to your doctor about using NRT.

-It is hard to quit chewing or dipping on your own.
-Quitting “cold turkey” is not your only choice.
-There are lots of resources to help you quit.
+It is hard to quit chewing or dipping on your own, but there are lots of resources to help you quit.

 Check out the VA programs that can help you quit:

-- Tobacco Quitline: Call 1-855-QUIT-VET (1-855-784-8838) to talk with a trained counselor who can help you come up with a quit plan that works for your life.
-He or she can also give you support to stay smokefree.
+- Tobacco Quitline: Call 1-855-QUIT-VET (1-855-784-8838) to talk with a counselor who can help you come up with a quit plan that works for your life.
+They can also give you support to stay dip free.

-- SmokefreeVET: This text messaging program sends you support, advice, and encouragement while you are quitting.
-Sign up for the program in English by texting the word VET to 47848 or go to smokefree.gov/VET.
-For Spanish, text VETesp to 47848 or go to smokefree.gov/VETespanol.
+- SmokefreeVET: Sign up for our text messaging program to get support, advice, and encouragement while you are quitting dip or chew.
+For Spanish, text VETesp to 47848.

-An hour, a day, or any time without chewing or dipping is something to celebrate.
+An hour, a day, or any time without dipping or chewing tobacco is something to celebrate.
 Get together with the people who’ve supported your quit journey.
 Take time to feel proud of yourself.
 Check out tobacco-free ways to celebrate your successes.